 A student will not be considered fully financially registered for a term until payment arrangements have been made.
-Details of how the student can fulfil this requirement are provided in the following sections.
+Details of how students can fulfil this requirement are provided in the following sections.

-4.1 NI/GB/EU Undergraduate and Postgraduate Taught Students
+4.4 NI/ROI/GB Undergraduate and Postgraduate Taught Students

 The current arrangements for the payment of University tuition fees allow eligible students, to apply for a tuition fee loan from the SLC.
-Details of fee payment options for all NI/GB/EU

-Undergraduate and Postgraduate Taught students, including those eligible students who are entitled to a fee loan, are outlined in the table below:
+Details of fee payment options for all NI/ROI/GB Undergraduate and Postgraduate Taught students, including those eligible students who are entitled to a fee loan, are outlined in the table overleaf:

-Table 1: NI/GB/EU Undergraduate and Postgraduate Taught Fees - Payment Options
+Table 1: NI/ROI/GB Undergraduate and Postgraduate Taught Fees - Payment Options

-^{}The non-refundable percentage of fees will increase at various points during the academic year.
-Further details can be found in Tables 6 and 7, for full-time and part-time students, respectively.
+The non-refundable percentage of fees will increase at various points during the academic year.
+Further details can be found in Tables 6 and 7, for full-time and part-time students.

-4.2 NI/GB/EU Postgraduate Research Students
+4.4 NI/ROI/GB Postgraduate Research Students